adarshkoru0311/Resume-using-html/README.md

-# Resume using html
+#Resume using HTML
 Building a resume using HTML only
+To view this Project please run the index.html file